-The Polish Chamber of Commerce supports business competitiveness by offering assistance to small and medium-sized enterprises (SMEs) through the network of its regional offices KIGNET.
+Polish Chamber of Commerce and its members nationwide support business competitiveness by offering assistance to small and medium-sized enterprises (SMEs).

-Financial services.
-Regional chambers provide information and offer advice and training in the area of business financing.
-The Polish Chamber of Commerce offers the following services: preparation of business plans, information on obtaining business loans for companies in a given region, and assistance with EU structural funds.
+Financial services: Regional chambers provide information and offer advice and training in the area of business financing.
+Services offered by Polish Chamber of Commerce include: preparation of business plans, information on obtaining business loans for companies in a given region, and assistance on EU structural funds.

-Implementing innovation.
-As part of the KIGNET INNOVATION network, regional chambers offer advice on innovative ventures and specialised products.
+Implementing innovation: As part of the KIGNET INNOVATIONnetwork, regional chambers of commerce offer advice on innovative ventures and specialised products.

-Finding business partners The International Cooperation Office of the Polish Chamber of Commerce helps companies increase competitiveness and innovation through cooperation with other companies.
+Matching business partners: International Relations Office of Polish Chamber of Commerce helps companies increase competitiveness and innovation through cooperation with other companies.
 The office answers questions from companies and helps them find potential business partners.

 - 30% of eligible costs for investment projects in Warsaw,

-- 50% for Lubelskie, Podkarpackie, Warmińsko-Mazurskie, Podlaskie, Świętokrzyskie, Opolskie, Małopolskie, Lubuskie, Łódzkie and Kujawsko-Pomorskie voivodeships.
+- 50% in the following voivodeships: Lubelskie, Podkarpackie, Warmińsko-Mazurskie, Podlaskie, Świętokrzyskie, Opolskie, Małopolskie, Lubuskie, Łódzkie and Kujawsko-Pomorskie.